apache/hudi/rfc/rfc-37/rfc-37.md

 partition and the file names are converted to deterministic hash based IDs, and then they are base64 encoded.
 Hash based IDs are easy to generate for the incoming new inserts records and for the lookup for the update records.
 It and doesn't need any dictionary to be added for the reverse lookups.
 Hash bits are chosen based on the cardinality and the collision probability desired for the support max scale deployment.
-Base64 enoding the hash IDs further reduces the on-disk storage space for these keys.
+Base64 encoding the hash IDs further reduces the on-disk storage space for these keys.

 ```